Welcome to our Submittable Page!

 Grant applications can be completed jointly by multiple staff members; click on the “Invite Collaborators” icon on the top left-hand corner of the application form.

 If you need assistance with a technical issue on the Submittable platform, go to https://www.submittable.com/help/submitter/.
-If you need any other assistance, please contact Susan Baum at susan.baum@acaac.org.
+If you need any other assistance, please contact Ashley Matthews, Grants Manager, at ashley.matthews@acaac.org.

-If you have any questions about the process or the nomination form please contact Tricia Sanborn at tricia@acaac.org.
+If you have questions about the program, please contact Tricia Sanborn at tricia@acaac.org.